MohdMir/Temporal-Tie-Strength-Group-Based-Routing-Scheme/README.md

 9:- **GroupDurationCondition**
      This class applies duration condition to filter groups further.
      It removes members from the group if the average duration of their connections does not meet the specified threshold (beta).
+10:- **CalGrouprate**
+`    The CalGrouprate class is designed to manage and calculate group rates using a nested mapping structure.